az-digital/az_quickstart/README.md

 Create a pull request (PR) to change the code within a specific repository.
 PRs often have an issue associated with them, but not always (like in the case of dependabot making PRs).
 When possible, always link an issue to a PR.

-Projects are created in conjunction with specific releases -- patch, minor, or major.
+[Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are created in conjunction with specific [releases](https://github.com/az-digital/az_quickstart/releases) in accordance with our [release policy](https://github.com/az-digital/az_quickstart/blob/main/RELEASES.md) -- patch, minor, or major.
 All PRs must be added to at least one project to indicate the associated Quickstart release.
 These projects will aid in advance planning of release testing, writing release notes, etc.

 ## Where to Install Your Quickstart Site